ninuxorg/nodeshot/docs/topics/manual_install.rst

     chmod 775 . log myproject  # permit www-data to write logs, pid files and static directory chmod 750 manage.py myproject/*.py  # do not permit www-data to write on python files*

-Replace ``myproject`` with your project name.
-Avoid names which used by popular python packages, prefer a short and simple name.
+Replace ``myproject`` with your project name. **Avoid names which are used by existing python packages like test and avoid calling it nodeshot**, prefer a short and simple name.

 Replace ``<user>`` with your current non-root user (the one which created the virtualenv).